wxWidgets/wxWidgets/docs/msw/install.md

    default static one.

    NOTE: For parallel builds, i.e. using -jN make option, please run
-         "mingw32-make -jN ... setup_h" first and then rerun the full make command without "setup_h" at the end to work around a bug in the current makefiles.
+         `mingw32-make -jN ... setup_h` first and then rerun the full make command without `setup_h` at the end to work around a bug in the current makefiles.

 2. To verify your build, change the directory to samples\minimal and